 In many cases, finding the right lender is the key to quick approval — especially if your poor credit is what’s holding up the process.
 Try finding a lender that specializes in subprime auto loans to ensure you get through the process quickly.
 Just be wary of “instant approval” advertisements, as the quick approval may be hiding unfavorable loan terms.

 Regardless of your credit situation, you should never blindly accept the first loan you are offered.
 Take advantage of other nearby dealerships or banks — and the wide variety of online lenders — to get a better idea of your options.

-Even if your credit history is bumpier than a dirt road, you may be able to qualify for a quality loan with the right lender.
-Proper research and comparison shopping can really simplify the process of getting an auto loan, getting you behind the wheel of your new (or new ish) car without all the hassle.
+Even if your credit history is bumpier than a dirt road, you may qualify for a quality loan with the right lender.
+Proper research and comparison shopping can really simplify the process of getting an auto loan and get you behind the wheel of your new (or new-ish) car without all the hassle.